Get your RV ready to live in for winter!

 Our family has been living in our RV year-round since the summer of 2018, which includes winter RV living.
 While most winters we head south to warm or at least more moderate temperatures in Southern California, Arizona, Florida or in Baja, Mexico, we stayed in Canada one year (December 2020), which presents a different set of challenges for winter living.

-While we’re missing out on our typical trip of winter RV trips to a Florida beach, Arizona campgrounds, or California RV Parks (and dreaming of one day RVing on a hot beach in the Baja in Mexico), this year, we’re getting to experience something new: winter RV living.
+While we’re missing out on our typical trip of winter RV trips to a Florida beach, Arizona campgrounds, or California RV Parks (and dreaming of one day RVing on a hot beach in the Baja in Mexico), in 2020 we we’re getting to experience something new: winter RV living.

 If you haven’t spent time in an RV, I wouldn’t recommend jumping in for winter.